Altermagnetism on the Shastry-Sutherland lattice: Conclusions

 At half-filling, when the Shastry-Sutherland diagonal hopping $t'$ is finite (i.e., away from the square-lattice limit), the system is found to be first metallic for a finite range of $U/t$, and then insulating for larger values of the Hubbard interaction.
 Most importantly, the onsite repulsion induces the onset of a staggered magnetic order, which bears altermagnetic properties due to the symmetry of the underlying lattice.
 We studied the metal-insulator transition between altermagnetic phases at half-filling, as a function of $U/t$.
 While for small values of the diagonal hoppings, the transition is found to be continuous and Slater-like, for sufficiently large $t'/t$ a first-order jump of the magnetization is detected in correspondence of the gap opening.
 The change in the nature of the transition testifies the importance of electronic correlations, as it is not captured by a standard mean-field approach.
 In addition to the magnetic order parameter, we provided a static measure of altermagnetism by computing the difference of the first-neighbors kinetic terms in the two spin channels (parallel to the magnetic order direction).
 We investigated also the effects of doping, assessing the stability of the altermagnetic order away from half-filling.
 Finally, we computed the spin-resolved spectral function, providing evidence of the altermagnetic splitting of the spectral features, both in the metallic ground state with well-defined quasiparticle excitations, and in the highly-correlated Mott regime.

 These results present a new avenue to explore correlation-induced altermagnetic phases.
-Possible material candidates where such competing phases could be realized are, for instance, $\alpha$- or $\kappa$-(BEDT-TTF)$_2$X~\cite{tajima2000,kanoda1997,riedl2022} charge-transfer salts, whose underlying lattice structure can give rise to a distorted version of the Shastry-Sutherland lattice.
-The versatility of these materials as a function of pressure and doping definitely opens up the possibility to scan some of the phases proposed in this work.
-On the theoretical side, the possible presence of superconductivity in the doped regime warrants further investigation, also in view of the possibility of realizing pair-density wave states~\cite{sim2024,chakraborty2024,sumita2023}.
+Possible material candidates where such phases could be realized are, for instance, $\alpha$- or $\kappa$-(BEDT-TTF)$_2$X~\cite{tajima2000,kanoda1997,riedl2022} charge-transfer salts, whose underlying lattice structure can give rise to a distorted version of the Shastry-Sutherland lattice.
+Although $\kappa$-(BEDT-TTF)$_2$X salts are actually closer to the regime of strong dimer hopping (i.e., $t' \gg t$) and away from half-filling~\cite{koretsune2014,guterding2016}, the versatility of these materials as a function of pressure, strain and doping may open up the possibility to tune their properties towards altermagnetic phases related to the ones observed in this work.
+On the theoretical side, instead, the possible presence of superconductivity in the doped regime warrants further investigation, also in view of the possibility of realizing pair-density wave states~\cite{sim2024,chakraborty2024,sumita2023}.
 A more accurate variational approach including backflow correlations could be suitable for this purpose~\cite{tocchio2008}.